unixorn/awesome-zsh-plugins/README.md

 * [zsh-basex](https://github.com/dirkk/zsh-basex) - Adds several [BaseX](http://basex.org/) aliases for simplified usage.
 * [zsh-bash](https://github.com/chrissicool/zsh-bash) - Makes ZSH more Bash compatible.
 It redefines the source command to act more like Bash does.
 It also enables Bash completions.
 * [zsh-bd](https://github.com/Tarrasch/zsh-bd) - Jump back to a specific directory, without doing `cd ../../..`
+* [zsh-carthage](https://github.com/cfdrake/zsh-carthage) - Provides completions and aliases for use with [Carthage](http://github.com/Carthage/Carthage)
 * [zsh-cmd-architect](https://github.com/psprint/zsh-cmd-architect) - build commands from what's in history and at prompt, move, delete, add command segments and search history with multi-word queries
 * [zsh-colors](https://github.com/Tarrasch/zsh-colors) - Makes it easier to colorize text from the CLI. `red foo` just works.
 * [zsh-completion-generator](https://github.com/RobSis/zsh-completion-generator) - This plugin tries to read the list of options from the help text of programs and generate a completion function automatically.
 Note that this doesn't do it automatically, you have to explicitly call the generator.